RIT-EVT/HUDL-Emulator/README.md

 # HUDL-Emulator
 An emulator for the EVT-HUDL device.
-Very rudementray and does not actually emualte the full device.
-Just enough functionaility for the emulator to display data.
+Very rudimentary and does not actually emulate the full device.
+Just enough functionality for the emulator to display data.

 ## Install Directions
 To install and run the emulator, you need a few libraries.